BlueBrain/arc-platform/README.md

 ## Citation

-we kindly ask you to cite the following publication:
+We kindly ask you to cite the following publication:

 ```
 @ARTICLE{10.3389/fpubh.2021.607677,